writethedocs/www/docs/team.rst

 Roles
 `````

+* Maintain the website section about our newsletter
 * Curate the Slack & Forum chatter into a monthly email newsletter update
 * Write and send mail to our mailing list for community updates and events